willduff/mixedreality-enthusiast-guide/docs/headset-connectivity-issues.md

 * Try your headset on another PC.
 If that other PC is not fully compatible with Windows Mixed Reality, check in Device Manager to see if you see the "insufficient USB speed" message.
 If it does not enumerate properly on multiple PCs, your headset could be defective.
 * Remove any extenders or hubs between the headset and the computer.

-## The Mixed Reality Portal did not launch automatically after I plugged in my headset.
+## The Mixed Reality Portal did not launch after I plugged in my headset.

 The headset might not have been detected properly because of an underlying issue.
 Launch the Mixed Reality Portal manually and look for any error messages that appear.

-## My headset stopped working after putting my PC to sleep, in hibernation mode, or when restarting my PC with my headset attached.
+## My headset stopped working when my PC goes into sleep or hibernation mode, or when restarting my PC with my headset attached.

 1. Open Device Manager and confirm that your headset is listed under "Mixed Reality devices".
 2. Select your headset under "Mixed Reality devices" and confirm that the device status indicates "This device is working properly".